-1 2 3 depreciation used for tax purposes.
-The sinking fund depreciation factor does not reflect the actual depreciation used by Indeck Niles and therefore should not be used in the calculation of the revenue requirement for the Indeck Niles Facility.
-4 5 6 7 Witness Kimbrough did not account for the actual tax treatment of the facility and did not adequately explain his tax treatment, did not adequately explain or support his depreciation method, and did not account for the actual cost of capital of the facility.
-8 9 Q 11.
-HOW DO YOU PROPOSE TO CALCULATE THE CAPITAL RECOVERY FACTOR (CRF)?
-10 11 12 13 14 A. The best approach for calculating capital recovery over a defined period is the Capital Recovery Factor (CRF) approach used by the Market Monitor.
-I have attached to my testimony as Exhibit No. IMM-0003, a Capital Recovery Factor (CRF) Technical Reference prepared by the Market Monitor.
-The technical reference explains in detail the components for accurately and consistently calculating a CRF. l6 l7 The CRF should be required for use in all cost based ratemaking provisions used in PJM, which now include black start service rates and reactive capability rates.
-18 19 20 21 22 23 24 25 26 27 The CRF as proposed by the Market Monitor provides the necessary and sufficient level of revenue to pay the annual tax liability and the return on and return of the capital investment.
+1 (CRF) Technical Reference prepared by the Market Monitor.
+The technical 2 reference explains in detail the components for accurately and consistently 3 calculating a CRF.

+The CRF should be required for use in all cost based ratemaking provisions used in PJM, which now include black start service rates and reactive capability rates.

+The CRF as proposed by the Market Monitor provides the necessary and sufficient level of revenue to pay the annual tax liability and the return on and return of the capital investment.
 The CRF approach proposed by the Market Monitor is based on the weighted average cost of capital (WACC) valuation method.
 Under the WACC approach, the after tax cash flow is discounted at the after tax WACC rate and the payback of the investment in each cost recovery year reflects the defined capital structure.
 This approach can be efficiently reduced to a single formula for the CRF.
 FERC accepted this approach for black start service and directed PJM to include the CRF formula in the PJM tariff.
-Additional details on the derivation of the CRF formula and examples are available in the MMU's CRF Technical Reference.
-28 29 30 The Market Monitor used the CRF approach to determine an annual revenue requirement based on the capital cost data and financing structure provided in the Kimbrough Testimony.
+Additional details on the derivation of the CRF formula and examples are available in the Market Monitor's CRF Technical Reference.

+The Market Monitor used the CRF approach to determine an annual revenue requirement based on the capital cost data and financing structure provided in the Bethel Testimony.
 The results are shown in Exhibit No. IMM-0004.
-For a 30
+For a 35 year cost recovery period, the Market Monitor's CRF is 0.080514 and, based on Bethel's asserted capital cost and financing structure, the corresponding annual revenue payment would be \$80,514 per \$1M of capital investment.
+The Market Monitor's annual revenue payment includes the effect of bonus depreciation.
+The CRF calculation directly includes the bonus depreciation.
+The Market Monitor's

-$^{^{10}}$ See PJM Interconnection, L.L.C., 176 FERC \P 61,080 at PP 43-44 (2021).
+&lt;sup>12 See PJM Interconnection, L.L.C., 176 FERC ¶ 61,080 at PP 43-44 (2021).